Bernie Sanders on Iraq

 “This war in Iraq has come at a very, very high price in so many ways.
 This is a war which has cost us terribly in American blood.
 As of today, we have lost some 3,100 brave American soldiers, twenty-three thousand more have been wounded, and tens of thousands will come home with post-traumatic stress disorder.
 This is a war which, with the President’s proposed increase, will cost us some $500 billion, with the price tag going up by $8 billion every single month.
 This cost is going to add to the huge national debt we are already leaving to our children and grandchildren.
 And it is going to make it more difficult for us to fund health care, education, environmental protection, affordable housing, childcare, and the pressing needs of the middle class and working families of our country, not to mention the needs of our veterans, whose numbers are rapidly increasing as a result of this war.”

-What has Bernie said now that the war has been over for a few years?
+What has Bernie said now that the Iraq War has ended?

-Bernie has been clear that he believes he correctly predicted many of the detrimental impacts war would have.
-Indeed, at the press conference announcing his presidential candidacy in April 2015, he called his record on Iraq out:
+Bernie correctly predicted many of the detrimental impacts the Iraq War would cause.
+Indeed, at his April 2015 press conference announcing his candidacy for president, he said:

 “I voted against the war in Iraq—and not only did I vote against it, I helped lead the effort.
 Many of the things that I said back then turned out to be true—the massive destabilization of the region.”

-- Voted NO on the resolution authorizing the use of force against Iraq.
+- Voted NO to the Gulf War – on the resolution authorizing the use of force against Iraq.
 (January 1991)

-- Voted NO on the resolution authorizing the use of force against Iraq.
+- Voted NO to the Iraq War – on the resolution authorizing the use of force against Iraq.
 (October 2002)

 - Voted NO on declaring Iraq part of War on Terror with no exit date.
 (June 2006)